paulmelis/ed25519/readme.md

 hash function in place of the default SHA-512.
 See `ed25519.custom_hash_function()`.

-There's also two extra utility routines `ed25519_privkey_from_ref10` and `ed25519_get_pubkey`, including Python wrappers.
+There's also two extra utility routines `ed25519_privkey_from_ref10` and `ed25519_get_pubkey`, also available from Python.
 See the description of the C API below.

 Limitations:

-- Currently, C routines `ed25519_add_scalar`, `ed25519_key_exchange` and `ed25519_create_seed` are
+- Currently, C routines `ed25519_add_scalar` and `ed25519_key_exchange` are
   not available from Python, but this would not be much work to add.
 - The Python module is only compatible with Python 3.x